lgersman/pnpmkambrium/packages/docker/shaunch/README.md

   - pre-packaged docker image
   - [self contained bash script](https://github.com/lgersman/pnpmkambrium/blob/develop/packages/docker/shaunch/bin/shaunch.sh)
-    - [fzf](https://github.com/junegunn/fzf) and [batcat](https://github.com/sharkdp/bat) will be downloaded/installed on demand to a [shaunch](https://github.com/lgersman/pnpmkambrium/tree/develop/packages/docker/shaunch) private directory
+    - [fzf](https://github.com/junegunn/fzf) will be downloaded/installed on demand to a [shaunch](https://github.com/lgersman/pnpmkambrium/tree/develop/packages/docker/shaunch) private directory

 - when started with `-c <directory>` the contained scripts and documentation files will be out of the box presented to the user (see [static directory example](https://github.com/lgersman/pnpmkambrium/tree/develop/packages/docker/shaunch/examples/commands-by-directory)).
 Output will be assumed to be JSON according to the shaunch json schema definition